-LOS ANGELES - Twelve new cases of novel coronavirus have been confirmed in Los Angeles County, bringing the total to 53.
+LOS ANGELES - Eleven new cases of novel coronavirus have been confirmed in Los Angeles County, bringing the total to 53.

 According to LA Public Health Department eight of those cases are likely due to community transmission.
 Two people with confirmed cases are hospitalized.